Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \emph{Step 3 -- Generate the corresponding circuit on specific hardware and run}

-In terms of $\hat{U}_B$ and $\hat{U}_C$, one translates these operators to circuits for execution.
-The initial state goes through the circuit, gets the final state $\ket x$, does measurement $\bra{x}\hat{C}\ket{x}$, and then calibrates the values of $\vec{\beta}$ and $\vec{\gamma}$ for the next cycle until $\ket x$ converges to $\ket{x^*}$.
-This procedure, like VQE, also involves the choice of classical strategies and error migration methods, which we will discuss in the subsequent sections.
+In terms of the unitary operators $\hat{U}_B$ and $\hat{U}_C$, they are translated into quantum circuits for execution on a quantum computer.
+The initial state is prepared and evolved through the circuit, producing a final state $\ket{x}$.
+A measurement is performed to evaluate $\bra{x}\hat{C}\ket{x}$, after which parameters $\vec{\beta}$ and $\vec{\gamma}$ are adjusted for the next iteration.
+This process continues until final state $\ket{x}$ converges to the optimal solution $\ket{x^*}$.
+Similar to VQE, this procedure involves the selection of classical optimization strategies and error mitigation techniques, which will be discussed in subsequent sections.

-Besides, note that implementing a QAOA-based algorithm in a real QC device is more challenging since the operator form of its variant versions is more complex.
-Moreover, current QC devices differ widely in qubits-connecting topology, native gates set, fidelity, etc., and compiling software offered by vendors is far from being able to abstract these underlying physical characteristics.
-Thus, a lot of additional hard work needs to be done to achieve good performance \cite{siraichi2018qubit}.